 - Chancellor Channel (50°26'N, 125°37'W) leads 8 miles WSW from its junction with Loughborough Inlet and Cordero Channel, joining Johnstone Strait east of Current Passage and Race Passage.
 Tucker Point projects from the north shore of West Thurlow Island opposite the mouth of Loughborough Inlet.
 Fittleton Point is on the mainland shore 2 miles west.
 Marine farm facilities are off the south shore opposite Fittleton Point. - 57 Tidal streams in Chancellor Channel seldom exceed 2 kn, are free of turbulence, and run parallel to shore throughout its length. - Dickson Shoal, SE of D'Arcy Point, has 9.5 m over it.
-A booming ground is east of D'Arcy Point. - 59 It is reported that the bay east of Shorter Point has anchorage for vessels waiting for the tide to turn.
+A booming ground is east of D'Arcy Point. - Point has anchorage for vessels waiting for the tide to turn.
 Marine farm facilities are in the east part of the bay.